List of schools of the Roman Catholic Archdiocese of Louisville: St. Albert the Great Elementary School

 Located at St. Albert the Great Parish on Girard Drive. in eastern Jefferson County.
 St. Albert won its first championship in the '60s.
 This school is also top ranked in all CA schools, and they go from preschool all the way to the 8th grade.

 St. Andrew Academy

 School created in 2005 by the merger of Our Lady of Consolation Elementary School, St. Clement Elementary School, and St. Polycarp Elementary School.

 St. Athanasius Parish School

 Located at St. Athanasius Parish on the Outer Loop in southeast Jefferson County.

 Saint Bernard Catholic School

 Located at Saint Bernard Parish in the Highview area of southeast Jefferson County.

 St. Denis Elementary School

 Closed at the end of the 2003–2004 school year.

 Saint Edward Parish School

 Located at Saint Edward Catholic Community in Jeffersontown.

 St. Francis of Assisi Catholic School

 Located in The Highlands, more specifically the Deer Park neighborhood.
+The school has been named a Blue Ribbon School of Excellence twice; once in 2016, and later in 2022.